Hong Kong media tycoon Jimmy Lai denied bail after fraud charge

 Suspicion of colluding with foreign forces carries a maximum sentence of life in jail under the new security law.

-Lai has been a frequent visitor to Washington, where he has met officials, including U.S. Secretary of State Mike Pompeo, to rally support for Hong Kong democracy, prompting Beijing to label him a "traitor".
+Lai has been a frequent visitor to Washington, where he has met officials, including Pompeo, to rally support for Hong Kong democracy, prompting Beijing to label him a "traitor".

-The security law was introduced on June 30 and punishes anything China considers subversion, secession, terrorism or collusion with foreign forces with up to life in prison.

-(Reporting By Clare Jim, Tyrone Siu and Greg Torode; Writing by Anne Marie Roantree and Raju Gopalakrishnan; Editing by Nick Macfie)
+(Reporting By Clare Jim, Tyrone Siu and Greg Torode in Hong Kong and David Brunnstrom in Washington; Writing by Anne Marie Roantree and Raju Gopalakrishnan; Editing by Nick Macfie and Stephen Coates)

 ((annemarie.roantree@thomsonreuters.com; +852 97387151; Reuters Messaging: annemarie.roantree.thomsonreuters.com@reuters.net))